yardokun/google-ux-design-course/README.md

 - Save time, money, and energy
 - Understand competitor product life cycles
 - Inspire design iterations based on competitor successes and failures

+**Limitations of competitive audits**

+- Stifle creativity
+- Depend on how well you interpret the findings
+- Not all designs work in all use cases
+- Need to be done regularly